amonks/chris/README.md

 ## special components:

 Special components look kinda like regular components, but they can do control flow.

+You can write your own, but three are built in:

 ### if